hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/r.md

 Well, the output is basically the same (the results are combined in the same order!).
 Let's again measure the runtime of the parallel execution on 4 cores:

-!!! types caution "The binary operator %do% willl always execute a foreach-loop sequentially even if registerDoParallel was called before!
+!!! types caution "The binary operator %do% will always execute a foreach-loop sequentially even if registerDoParallel was called before!
 To correctly run a foreach in parallel, two conditions must be met:"
     * registerDoParallel() must be called with a certain number of cores
     * The %dopar% operator must be used in the foreach-loop to have it run in parallel!